 3.1.2 Prior publication and originality

 If material has been previously published it is not generally acceptable for publication in a SAGE journal.
 However, there are certain circumstances where previously published material can be considered for publication.
 Please refer to the guidance on the SAGE Author Gateway or if in doubt, contact the Editor at the address given below.
 The journal also fully understands that authors build on previously published work.
-Authors should fully and transparently account for the relationship between their submission and previously published work in a cover letter to the Editors that accompanies the submission process.
-While originality depends upon the theoretical claims and the findings as well as on the originality of the data, the EJIR shares with other journals the '50% rule' whereby on balance at least half or more of the content of the new submission must be original relative to previously published work.
+Authors should fully and transparently account for the relationship between their submission and previously published work and/or work under submission elsewhere in a cover letter to the Editors that accompanies the submission process.
+While originality depends upon the theoretical claims and the findings as well as on the originality of the data, the EJIR shares with other journals the '50% rule' whereby on balance at least half or more of the content of the new submission must be original relative to previously published work and/or work under submission elsewhere.
 Authors should also be fully transparent in the cover letter about earlier rejected (by the EJIR) submissions that might overlap with their current submission.
 Any 'new' resubmissions are only considered at the explicit invitation and discretion of the Editors.

 Before publication, SAGE requires the author as the rights holder to sign a Journal Contributor’s Publishing Agreement.
 SAGE’s Journal Contributor’s Publishing Agreement is an exclusive licence agreement which means that the author retains copyright in the work but grants SAGE the sole and exclusive right and licence to publish for the full legal term of copyright.
 Exceptions may exist where an assignment of copyright is required or preferred by a proprietor other than SAGE.
 In this case copyright in the work will be assigned from the author to the society.
 For more information please visit the SAGE Author Gateway.